munchmuch/machine-learning-interview-enlightener/README.md

 ### NLP

 - Preprocessing
+  - Normalization:
     - Tokenization: Process of splitting a sentence into words, characters or subwords
     - Stop words: Commonly used words that are ignored as they don't add value to understanding.
+    - Lemmatization: A lemma is a canonical form, dictionary form or a citation for of a set of words.
+Convert all words that has the same meaning to its lemma.
+    - Stemming: Reducing a word to its root form, e.g. stopping to stop
+    - Expanding contractions e.g. convert we'll to we will
-  - Normalization:
+    - Removing punctuations
+    - POS tagging: Task of assigning each word a tag e.g. noun, verb, adjective, adverb etc

 - Word Embeddings
   - Word2Vec, GloVe, ElMo, BERT